dokku/dokku-redis/README.md

 dokku redis:exists <service>
 ```

-examples:

-Here we check if the lolipop redis service exists. :
+Here we check if the lolipop redis service exists.

 ```shell
 dokku redis:exists lolipop
 ```

 ### check if the redis service is linked to an app

 ```shell